Dev-Patel-IT-Tech/osticket-helpdesk/README.md

 Department-level permissions are enforced across all agent accounts.
 Agents only have visibility into tickets belonging to their assigned department.
-Escalation to a restricted department removes access for lower-privileged agents immediately, with no manual intervention required.
+Escalation to a restricted department removes access for lower-privileged agents immediately with no manual intervention required.

 ## Ticket Operations